 Advanced Molecular Biology

 This lecture-based course introduces students to advanced concepts in molecular biology.
 Students read published literature in molecular biology and discuss during classes.
-At the end of the semester, students are required to write a mini-proposal based on published literatures.

 This highly interactive course covers recent advances in molecular and cell biology, including transcription, post transcriptional control, translation, signal transduction, DNA repair, cell cycle, apoptosis, and proteomics.
 Students receive a comprehensive overview of the progress in relevant fields.
 In addition, students read assigned publications and discuss during classes.